magsther/magsther.github.io/content/posts/servicemonitor.md

 Add the following to the `main.tf` file in the `elastic-cloud` module

-Here we add a `kubernetes_manifest` resource and name it `elastic_servicemonitor`.
-We specify where `servicemonitor.yaml` can be found.
-The appName is important and needs to map the `matchLabels` in our yaml file.

 ```
 resource "kubernetes_manifest" "elastic_servicemonitor" {
   manifest = yamldecode(templatefile("${path.module}/templates/servicemonitor.yaml", {